-By way of an answer- “as much as you can” would not be incorrect.
+By way of an answer- “as much as you can get” would not be incorrect.
+How much you need for retirement will vary from person to person in dollar/yen/pound/other currency terms, but in percentage terms we are all surprisingly similar.
 There are varying estimates on the appropriate level of saving that you should be doing annually but a median guideline is around 15% of your annual income.
 In simple terms, if you earn 100,000 USD a year, you should be saving 15,000 USD each year.
 This should be 15% of your pre-tax salary.
 If for whatever reason 15% is impossible- stick to what is possible.
 Eventually saving 15% may become practicable, but even if it doesn’t, you will still have some savings that you can rely on later.

 Spend What’s Left After Saving (and not the other way around)